Water Margin: Authorship

 Illustration of a game of cuju from Water Margin, from a 15th-century woodcut edition.

-While the book's authorship is attributed to Shi Nai'an (1296–1372), there is an extensive academic debate on what historical events the author had witnessed that inspired him to write the book, which forms a wider debate on when the book was written.
+While the book's authorship is traditionally attributed to Shi Nai'an, there is an extensive academic debate on what historical events the author had witnessed that inspired him to write the book, which forms a wider debate on when the book was written.
+Ming dynasty sources place Shi as a Yuan writer from Qiantang (modern Hangzhou), but reveal little about him, and there is a considerable gap between the assumed dates of the author and the earliest records about him.
 The first external reference of this book, which dated to 1524 during a discussion among Ming dynasty officials, is a reliable evidence because it presents strong falsifiability.
 Other scholars put the date to the mid-14th century, sometime between the fall of the Mongol-ruled Yuan dynasty and the early Ming dynasty.

 Since fiction was not at first a prestigious genre in the Chinese literary world, authorship of early novels was often not carefully attributed and may be unknowable.
 The authorship of Water Margin is still in some sense uncertain, and the text in any case derived from many sources and involved many editorial hands.
-While the novel was traditionally attributed to Shi Nai'an, of whose life not much is reliably known, recent scholars think that the novel, or portions of it, may have been written or revised by Luo Guanzhong (the author of Romance of the Three Kingdoms).
+Recent scholars think that the novel, or portions of it, may have been written or revised by Luo Guanzhong (the author of Romance of the Three Kingdoms).
+Most modern Chinese critics see the novel as either written by Shi Nai'an, or written collectively.